Kenneth Perez: Career

 In July 2007, Perez signed with Ajax rivals PSV on a two-year deal.

 On 31 December 2007, it was announced Perez would make a shock return to Ajax with immediate effect.
 He signed a one-and-a-half-year deal with an option for another season.

 Pressed for an explanation, Jan Reker, the technical director of PSV, responded on 1 January 2008.
 Reker observed that Perez had requested a transfer back to Amsterdam only after Ajax had failed to lure Ismail Aissati to Amsterdam.
 According to Reker, Perez cited two reasons for the request: the commute from his home in North Holland to Eindhoven on a daily basis was a burden; and, once PSV coach Ronald Koeman left, interim coach Jan Wouters had limited his playing time.

 Perez and Martin van Geel, the technical director of Ajax, subsequently disputed Reker's account.
 Perez stated that PSV had initiated the transfer by telling Perez, just four months after his arrival from Ajax, that he no longer had a future at the club; and that Ajax, on the other hand, was still looking for a replacement for star midfield player Wesley Sneijder, who had been sold to Real Madrid.
-Then, with the departure of Ten Cate for Chelsea in September, Perez had a path back to Amsterdam.
+Then, with the departure of Henk Ten Cate to Chelsea in September, Perez had a path back to Amsterdam.
 Van Geel added that Ajax had only wanted to buy Aissati the previous summer and that the failure to acquire Assaiti was not a factor in Perez's transfer.

 Perez was relegated to the Ajax reserves in the summer of 2008 by new Ajax head coach Marco van Basten He was released at the end of August. and later on July was transferred to Steve McClaren's FC Twente.

 In January 2010, Perez marked himself as the player with the second most assists and goals in Dutch football through the past decade.
 The only player above him was Dirk Kuyt.
 On 2 May 2010, Perez won his first Eredivisie title, coincidentally also the first title of his club FC Twente, at the age of 35 years.
 It was his last match in a FC Twente jersey.